Non-Gaussian Expansion of Minkowski Tensors in Redshift Space

 In Figure \ref{fig:res1} we present the difference between the measured values of the Minkowski tensor components and the Gaussian expectation values (green/red dashed lines).
-The filled region corresponds to the error on the mean.
+We present the error on the mean as a shaded region around the dashed lines; its width is comparable to the thickness of the lines.
 The solid green/red lines are the residuals between the predictions (equation~\ref{eq:w1}) and their Gaussian limit with all cubic cumulants zero.
 We observe a characteristic pattern in the residuals, which predominantly arises due to the odd Hermite polynomials $H_{1}(\nu)$ and $H_{3}(\nu)$.
 The agreement between the prediction and measurements (solid/dashed lines) improves as the smoothing scale increases.
 However, we do not expect these curves to agree exactly, as the measured components (dashed lines) also contain all higher point information whereas the analytic calculation is truncated at the three-point level.
 The difference between the solid and dashed curves is predominantly due to the four-point cumulants, and should be accounted for when performing cosmological parameter estimation using the MTs.
 Ideally one would like to express the quartic cumulants in terms of the trispectrum using perturbation theory, in which case the four point contributions could also be leveraged to constrain cosmological parameters.
 However, in lieu of an analytic prediction for the higher order cumulants, one approach would be to include additional Hermite coefficients as free parameters and marginalise over them.